 Students must take EDSE 368 during the IPT, which is normally offered in the Fall Term only.
+Notes

-- (1) CHINA 101/102 should be taken in the Preprofessional Year - (2) Students whose major is also a Second Language should consult an advisor in the Department of Secondary Education before registering in EDSE 368.
+- CHINA 101/102 should be taken in the Preprofessional Year State of the state of the - (2) Students whose major is also a Second Language should consult an advisor in the Department of Secondary Education before registering in EDSE 368.